 This is another nylon carrier so it compresses easily into its storage case and is very lightweight.
 With a capacity of 45lbs it is one of the stronger carriers on the list.

 You will find much less padding than the 4G though and it is less enclosed for your baby.

 - Very little padding

-If you are after a soft structured carrier that is made of cotton, and will be easier on yoru baby’s skin then we recommend the Bbaybjorn Original.
+If you are after a soft structured carrier that is made of cotton, and will be easier on your baby’s skin then we recommend the Babybjorn Original.